urql-graphql/urql/docs/basics/react-preact.md

 will be sent to our API.

 ## Queries

-This guide covers how to query data with React and Preact, which share almost the same API.

 Both libraries offer a `useQuery` hook and a `Query` component.
 The latter accepts the same parameters but we won't cover it in this guide.
 [Look it up in the API docs if you prefer